Quick Start: Notes

 Customize your interventions list

-Click the User Icon > Settings > Your Interventions List
+Click the User Icon > Settings > Interventions (under Notes and Coding)

 By default, TherapyNotes includes a list of commonly used interventions that are available as checkboxes on Progress Notes.
 Each Clinician, Intern, and Clinical Administrator can modify their interventions list to reflect the services they provide.
 The changes made by one user to their interventions list does not affect the interventions available for other users.